Longevity Tech

 Overview

-Longevity tech focuses on extending lifespan and healthspan through innovative solutions
+Longevity tech focuses on extending lifespan and health span through innovative solutions

 Longevity tech has been defined as the development of various methods that allow humans to measure, track, and potentially modify the physiological changes associated with aging.
-The goal of longevity tech is to extend not only human lifespan but also healthspan—the period of life spent in good health and free from chronic diseases that typically accompany aging.
+The goal of longevity tech is to extend not only human lifespan but also the health span—the period of life spent in good health and free from chronic diseases that typically accompany aging.
 This distinguishes it from anti-aging solutions, which usually refer to cosmetic treatments and procedures to mitigate the effects of aging.

-How does Longevity Tech work?
+How does longevity tech work?

 The three main targets of longevity tech are considered to be 1) longevity determinants, namely, genetics, environment, and lifestyle; 2) molecular drivers of aging that include the “nine hallmarks of aging” introduced in 2013; and 3) diseases that are strongly associated with aging.
-Consequently, longevity tech companies are organized around these targets, developing solutions that focus on one or more of the four “pillars” of longevity intervention:
+Consequently, Longevity Tech companies are organized around these targets, developing solutions that focus on one or more of the four “pillars” of longevity intervention:

 1. Identifying health status and early detection of age-related damage (diagnostics)